And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 Thank you for everything that you do.

-But really, the truth is is that these come from the taxpayers, and the taxpayers are getting squeezed by Obama.
+But really, the truth is that these come from the taxpayers, and the taxpayers are getting squeezed by Obama.

-And so all these benefits, these so-called government benefits are from the taxpayers.
+And so all these benefits, these so-called government benefits, are from the taxpayers.

 And Obama can set himself up as being the benevolent giver, but he's not benevolent.